 Islamic Education Department

-The Department was established in the university in 1986.
-It started with three sections: Islamic Law (Sharia), Religion Foundations and Islamic Education.
-As education is linked to the requirements of the job market, the Sharia and Religious Foundations Sections were suspended in 1991, while the Islamic Education section continued.
-The Department focused its efforts on providing highly qualified cadres in the fields of education and academic research.
-The Department strategy agrees with the general strategy of the College to prepare professional teachers and qualify specialists educationally and pedagogically.
-The Department applies this strategy through its annual executive plans, active participation in academic research and community service.
-In 2011 the Master's degree program in Islamic Education was launched in the department.
+The Department was established upon the inauguration of the University in 1986.
+It started with three programs namely: Islamic Law (Shari’a), Fundamentals of Religion, and Islamic Education.
+Since education was then linked to the requirements of labor market, both Shari’a and Fundamentals of Religion programs were suspended in 1991 while the Islamic Education program persisted.
+The department focused on preparing specialized cadres who are qualified to work in the fields of education and are excellent in research.
+In 2011, the department launched a postgraduate program in Islamic Studies in two main majors: Islamic Jurisprudence and its Fundamentals, and Fundamentals of Religion.
+The department’s strategy is in line with the overall strategy of the College in terms of the preparation of the distinguished teacher, and qualifying specialized cadres educationally and pedagogically.
+It works towards the realization of this strategy through its annual executive plans, and active participation in research and community service.

-- Equip students with research skills specific to Islamic Sciences.
+- Ensure students acquire research skills in the field of Islamic Sciences.

 - Disseminate awareness of the provisions of Islam and its moderatism in the society by providing lessons and lectures in mosques, educational institutions, and civil society institutions.

 - Develop active partnership between the department and institutions related to Islamic science locally and internationally.